 Mayor of London Sadiq Khan visits Migration Museum and pledges support

-The Mayor of London, Sadiq Khan, pledged his support for a permanent national Migration Museum in London during a visit to our current venue in Lambeth on June 4.
+The Mayor of London, Sadiq Khan, pledged his support for a permanent national Migration Museum in London during a visit to our Migration Museum at The Workshop in Lambeth on 4 June 2019.

 During his visit, Mayor Khan made himself at home in our Room to Breathe exhibition, met several of the artists who have taken up residency in the art studio in the exhibition over the past six months, and discussed diversity and difference with students from Harris Westminster Sixth Form.